cocos/cocos-docs/en/tween/tween-example.md

 srcTween.clone(find("Cone")).start();
 ```

-Here's the translated version of the provided Markdown content:

 > [!TIP]
 >
 > Starting from v3.8.5, it is supported to clone tweens without passing the `target` parameter, meaning the cloned tween directly uses the original target.